One Box To Rule Them All

 But we DO passionately believe in using products that use recycled materials.
 100% of our mailing packaging is made from 100% recycled materials.
 By using products made from 100% recycled materials we do help increase that 5% recycling rate.

-All packaging materials that Torque uses are fully compostable at home.
+All of the materials that Torque ships with our coffee are fully compostable at home (The inner bag is currently not compostable but we are working on that!).
 Not in some fantasy of 'commercial composting', but just good old fashioned home composting.

 We have partnered with noissue as part of the Eco Alliance.
 We use their amazing tissues, stickers and shipping labels.